jtfmumm/dsscratch/README.md

 * The Tarry algorithm for finding a spanning tree of a network
 * The Chandy-Lamport snapshot algorithm
 * Simple broadcast (flooding) and echo algorithms
+* Two Phase Commit
-* A simple tester to check whether broadcast messages are delivered once and only once to each node
+* A test module to check whether broadcast algorithms work
+* A test module to check whether commit/consensus algorithms work